Revoke

 Disagreement

-If the players disagree about the revoke, or the circumstances of the revoke, then the Director will ask them to quickly replay through all the tricks, arriving at the critical tricks(s), and then examine the remaining cards.
+If the players disagree about the revoke, or the circumstances of the revoke, then the Director will ask them to quickly replay through all the tricks, arriving at the critical trick(s), and then examine the remaining cards.

 This is important to resolve any dispute, so keep your cards in order.